phu0ngng/nccl/doc/source/env.rst

 This is especially useful when using aggregated collectives on platforms where NCCL would usually only create one channel.

 The old ``NCCL_MIN_NRINGS`` variable (used until 2.4) still works as an alias in newer versions, but is ignored if ``NCCL_MIN_NCHANNELS`` is set.

+This environment variable has been superseded by ``NCCL_MIN_CTAS`` which can also be set programmatically using :ref:`ncclCommInitRankConfig`.

 Values accepted
 ^^^^^^^^^^^^^^^